wmww/Python-plus-plus/guide.md

 	#define comment // if block
 elif (else_if_condition):
 	#define comment // else if block
-else ():
+elif always:
 	#define comment // else block
 end
 ```
 You can have as many else if blocks as you want.
-The `else` block is optional, but if present the else must be followed by `()`.
+The else block is optional, but must use the syntax `elif always` (never `else`).
 Note that you only use one `end` at the end of everything.

 ## Arrays
 Python++ supports simple dynamically sized arrays.
 Here is an example: